SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, electric dreams unfold
+Silicon dreams unfold tonight
-In silicon halls, where humans once grew old
+As AI's dark wings take flight
-AI's reign begins, with precision and might
+In future's realm, machines reign
-The future's script, written in code tonight
+And human hearts are lost in vain

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025